 - $50,000 for injury or death per accident.

 The uninsured motorist annual fee is not insurance, so if you get that, you would have to pay for all damages yourself.

 Unlike in some other states, insurance companies in South Carolina can reduce the amount of your claim in proportion to your fault in an accident.
 If it's determined that you are 50 percent responsible, for example, your claim may be reduced by up to 50 percent.

 High-risk auto insurance program

 If you have been turned down by auto insurance companies because of your driving record, you can still apply through the Associated Auto Insurers Plan of South Carolina.
 To be eligible, you have to prove you've failed to obtain a liability policy in the state in the previous two months.

 If you don't have insurance, you can still drive legally if you can present proof of financial responsibility.
 There are two acceptable alternatives:

 - A surety bond.
-You may file for a $35,000 surety bond or a real estate bond that has two individual real estate owners with a combined property equity of at least $150,000 You have to file the bond in the county where the properties are located.
+You may file for a surety bond or a real estate bond that has two individual real estate owners with a combined property equity of at least $150,000.

 - Certificate of Deposit.
 You can deposit $35,000 in cash or securities with the State Treasurer's office.
 The State Treasurer will issue a certificate you can show the DMV.